awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 }
 ```

-You can have up to 100 simultaneous migrations from warm to cold storage\.
+OpenSearch Service migrates one index at a time to cold storage\.
+You can have up to 100 migrations in the queue\.
 Any request that exceeds the limit will be rejected\.
 To check the current number of migrations in the queue, monitor the `WarmToColdMigrationQueueSize` [metric](managedomains-cloudwatchmetrics.md#managedomains-cloudwatchmetrics-coldstorage)\.
 The migration process has the following states:

 ```
 ACCEPTED_COLD_MIGRATION - Migration request is accepted and queued.